vincent212/CME-Market-Data-Handler/README.md

 # CME-Market-Data-Handler
-A minimalist CME MDP 3.0 C++ market data feed handler implementing all required features
+A minimalist CME MDP 3.0 C++ market data feed handler implementing all required features needed to certify on CME AutoCert.

 This project contains code for a minimalist feed handler for the CME MDP3 protocol.
-It is designed for futures but with some modifications it will work for BTEC and EBS.
+It is tested on futures but with minor modifications will work for spreads, options, BTEC, and EBS.

-Support is avaible from the authors:

 Copyright 2022 Vincent Maciejewski, Quant Enterprises & M2 Tech
 Contact: